Access Arts employs specialist staff to engage the artists and arts workers who run our programs.

 Jasmin has extensive professional experience working within the visual arts and disability intersection.
 This work continues to have a significant impact on the conceptual drive of her artworks.

-Rachel Gaffney-Dawson, a Visual Arts Coordinator with Access Arts, facilitates the Brisbane Outsider Artists’ Studio and curates a range of exhibitions for the organisation.
+Rachel Gaffney-Dawson, a Visual Arts Program Manager with Access Arts, facilitates the Brisbane Outsider Artists’ Studio and curates a range of exhibitions for the organisation.

 She has worked with drawing, abstract drip painting, woodblock carving/printing, digital collage, video and sound art, and is currently working with oil paints to explore the relationship between self and nature.